How to Choose the Right PCB Assembly Service Provider: A Guide for OEM

 Testing and inspection

 Many companies also provide in-circuit testing, functional testing, and inspection services like AOI and X-ray to verify board integrity.
+To know more about AOI & X ray inspection technology you can read our detailed comparison blog on AOI vs. X-Ray Inspection: Which Method is Right for Your PCB Assembly?

 The broader the service portfolio, the easier it is for your engineering team to focus on design and innovation, while the assembly partner handles the technical complexity.